-Propane BTU per Gallon - How Many BTUs are in a Gallon of Propane
+Propane: 91,502 BTU per Gallon - How Many BTUs are in a Gallon of Propane - BTU Value of Propane

-Propane BTU per gallon is 91,502 BTU (British Thermal Units).
+Propane BTU per gallon: One gallon of propane has 91,502 BTU (British Thermal Units).
 So, 91,502 BTU is how many BTUs in a gallon of propane.

 Propane Conversions: Pounds, Gallons, BTU, Therms & ft³ including propane BTU per gallon, propane BTU per cubic foot, propane therms to gallons and propane gallons to pounds conversion.
 There are 91,502 BTU in a gallon of propane.